dgreyling/mturk-starterkit/README.md

 Examples will be hosted at `/example/<example_id>?prod=<mechanical_turk_prod?>`.
 When the server receives this request, it will pull in the example corresonding to `example_id` from Firebase and display `templates/example.pug` after populating it with the example.

+You can also design your instructions in `templates/instructions.pug` as well as populate examples of good vs. bad annotations in `examples.py`.

 ## Firebase